Faisal Al Bannai: Career

+Faisal was included in Time's 2024 list of the "100 Most Influential People in AI".

 Board positions

 Since 2005, member of the board, Axiom Telecom.

-In April 2020, Al Bannai assumed the additional role as a member of the Board of Trustees of Khalifa University of Science and Technology.
+In April 2020, Al Bannai assumed the additional role as a member of the board of trustees of Khalifa University of Science and Technology.

-In May 2020, he was named Secretary General of Advanced Technology Research Council (ATRC), issued by Law No.14 for 2020 by UAE President, His Highness Sheikh Khalifa bin Zayed Al Nahyan while retaining his various other positions and role as CEO of EDGE.
+In May 2020, he was named secretary general of Advanced Technology Research Council (ATRC), issued by Law No.14 for 2020 by UAE president, Khalifa bin Zayed Al Nahyan while retaining his various other positions and role as CEO of EDGE.

-In October 2020, Al Bannai became a Board Member with the UAE Space Agency.
+In October 2020, Al Bannai became a board member with the UAE Space Agency.

-In April 2021, he was appointed as a Board Member at the United Arab Emirates University.
+In April 2021, he was appointed as a board member at the United Arab Emirates University.

-In January 2022, Al Bannai was appointed as Chairman of the Board of Directors of EDGE Group.
+In January 2022, Al Bannai was appointed as chairman of the board of directors of EDGE Group.

-In January 2022, Al Bannai was appointed as a Board Member of the Emirates Research and Development Council.
+In January 2022, Al Bannai was appointed as a board member of the Emirates Research and Development Council.

 Education

-Al Bannai graduated with a Bachelor's degree in Finance from Boston University.
-He has also earned a Master's degree in Shipping Trade and Finance from City, University of London.
+Al Bannai graduated with a bachelor's degree in finance from Boston University.
+He has also earned a master's degree in Shipping Trade and Finance from City, University of London.